significantotter/kobold/setup.md

 run `npm install` to install all the npm packages

-run `npm run migrate` to migrate the database schema.
+run `npm run build && npm run migrate` to migrate the database schema.

 run `npm run commands:register` to register the bot's commands with discord